SAP/ownid-developer-tutorial/src/gigya.md

-# UI Integrations

 ## SAP Customer Data Cloud (Gigya)

-OwnID has an out-of-the-box integration with Gigya (SAP CDC).
-This section will guide you on to integrate OwnID when using Gigya screen-sets and Gigya APIs.
+OwnID offers a plug-and-play integration with SAP CDC.
+This section will guide you on to integrate OwnID when using screen-sets or Gigya APIs.
 The configuration part below is relevant for both integration options.

-## Configuration
+### Configuration

 In order to integrate OwnID in your SAP Customer Data Cloud website, make sure you cover the following prerequisites: